samhedin/formal_analysis_of_communication_model/README.md

-This repository contains the Tamarin Prover code for the bachelor degree project _Formal security analysis of authentication in an asynchronous communication model_.
+This repository contains achelor degree project _Formal security analysis of authentication in an asynchronous communication model_.